 Table Plan Advice

-Your table plan will be one of the hardest things to complete when doing your wedding so we have decide to create some hints & tips, along with requirements for how best to present your plan to us.
+Your Table Plan will be one of the hardest things to complete when planning your wedding so we have decide to create some hints & tips, along with requirements for how best to present your plan to us.

 More recently, with separations between parents,

 there are more modern and flexible ways to layout your Top Table.

 We always advise, from a Venue Decoration point, to have the Bride and Groom central & if you can to have the same number of guests either side of you both, or as even as the numbers will allow.

 This is because the centrepieces and table swag sit in the middle and will highlight the centre of the table.

 You can of course have your Top Table laid out any way you want.